jiangpw41/TKGT/data/README.md

 They are not table task seriously since they two have too many and inconsistent fields.

 # Task of data_manager.py
-将原始数据划分train和test两部分，每部分
+Split raw texts into two parts: train and test
-- XX.text：字符串文本
+- XX.text：String
-- XX.pickle：二元组或三元组
+- XX.pickle：tuple or triplet